“You ready for the holidays?”

 What if all that changed?
 What if instead of believing I had to get everything done perfectly, I just played at things, took myself a little less seriously, and lightened up a bit?
 And what if instead of believing I needed to get it ALL done, I just focused on what was most important — most aligned with the highest priorities in my day and in my life?
 And what if instead of driving solely toward the outcome, I allowed myself to be fully present in every moment that led up to it?
 Hmm.

 Marcel Proust once said, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 And I have also heard it said that when you change the way you look at things, the things you look at change.

-In this way, we break the vicious cycle of allowing our experiences to bring us down in ways that result in more lousy experiences — and begin anew.
-We consciously align our thoughts with what we most want, rather than letting them denigrate into the negative emotional states we seek to rise above.
-Our actions align with our thoughts, and we find ourselves coming up with creative ways to simplify, get focused on what is most important and get it done while enjoying ourselves in the process – and sharing our joy with everyone around us.
+In this way, you can break the vicious cycle of allowing your experiences to bring you down in ways that result in more lousy experiences — and begin anew.
+You consciously align your thoughts with what you most want, rather than letting them denigrate into the negative emotional states you seek to rise above.
+Your actions align with your thoughts, and you’ll find yourself coming up with creative ways to simplify, get focused on what is most important and get it done while enjoying yourself in the process – and sharing your joy with everyone around you.

 Looking for a better way to lighten your load?

 Check out the The Pinocchio Principle Unleashed: The Real Leader’s Guide to Accessing the Freedom & Flow of Your Authentic Genius, an exclusive 13-week leadership development program designed to help high achieving (and often overextended) leaders minimize pressure and stress so they can access their best work — and enjoy their lives more both on and off the job.